 The poem begins with the speaker stating that all mothers are lovely and pitiful.
 They live hard, brave, and troubled lives that stay with their children.
 This is due to their graciousness in life and death.
 They (at least the good ones) give everything.
 The speaker uses the next lines to connect the experiences of those still living with those of the long dead.

-The poem concludes with the speaker wondering over whether or not the mothers in Paradise can see their children below.
-Then, if they can, what they think about the lives they are leading.
+The poem concludes with the speaker wondering whether or not the mothers in Paradise can see their children below.
+Then, if they can, what do they think about the lives they are leading?
 Do they cry happy tears?
 Can her own mother bear to look at her?

 Analysis of Our Mothers

 Our Mothers, lovely women pitiful;

 Our Sisters, gracious in their life and death;

 To us each unforgotten memory saith:

 “Learn as we learned in life’s sufficient school,